peterchettiar/DEngZoomCamp_2025/Module-3-data-warehouse/README.md

   * Dremel turns SQL queries into _execution trees_.
 The leaves of these trees are called _slots_ and the branches are called _mixers_.
   * The _slots_ are in charge of reading data from storage and perform calculations.
   * The _mixers_ perform aggregation.
-  * Dremel dinamically apportions slots to queries as needed, while maintaining fairness for concurrent queries from multiple users.
+  * Dremel dynamically apportions slots to queries as needed, while maintaining fairness for concurrent queries from multiple users.
 * ***Colossus***: Google's global storage system.
   * BQ leverages a _columnar storage format_ and compression algorithms to store data.
   * Colossus is optimized for reading large amounts of structured data.
   * Colossus also handles replication, recovery and distributed management.
 * ***Jupiter***: the network that connects Dremel and Colossus.
-  * Jupiter is an in-house network technology created by Google which is used for interconnecting its datacenters.
+  * Jupiter is an in-house network technology created by Google which is used for interconnecting its data centers.
 * ***Borg***: an orchestration solution that handles everything.
   * Borg is a precursor of Kubernetes.